 Shelby Berger is a native Virginian who learned to fish with her father at a young age.
 She has had the opportunity to travel around the world to fish, visiting places like the Florida Keys, Hawaii and New Zealand.
 Aside from fishing, Shelby enjoys playing tennis, music, and studying Marine Ecology and scuba diving.

-Mike Glinton is Bonefish & Tarpon Trust’s youngest Youth Ambassador, though you wouldn’t know it from his fishing skills!
 Hailing from Grand Bahama, “Big Mike” is a fourth-generation flats fisherman, and was taught how to fish by his father.
+Mike likes to target bonefish, snapper, and barracuda, but tarpon are his all-time favorite species!
 While he spends a lot of time on the water, Mike also enjoys sports and is very involved in extracurricular activities at his school.

 Stevie was Bonefish and Tarpon Trust’s first inducted Youth Ambassador, and she has not slowed down since!
 She is an accomplished angler, and caught her first permit at the young age of eleven.
 Stevie is passionate about conservation, and often spends her time cleaning beaches in her area and researching ways she can help keep our oceans clean.

 Parker is our first youth ambassador from Mexico, and also holds the position of our youngest ambassador.
 He is a fourth grade student in Punta Allen, Quintana Roo, Mexico, and spends his free time cooking and baking, fly-tying, playing soccer and hunting for scorpions.
 His favorite species to fish for are barracuda, cubera snapper, and, of course, bonefish!